 More Grove City News

-To add, remove or update a listing, email editorial@ thisweeknews.com.
+To update a listing, email editorial@ thisweeknews.com.

 The following programs are offered by Southwest Public Libraries.
 For more information, visit swpl.org.
 For outreach services, call 614-875-6716, ext.
 159.

 A southwest Ohio man discovered Feb.
 2 how quickly a car can be stolen, according to a recent Grove City Division of Police report.